-Smart cities have been accused of “Data Despotism”.
-If city governments can access so much data about their citizens, then what is the use of speaking with them?
-Because of potential algorithmic discrimination, flaws in data analysis or interpretation, or inefficiencies between technology and humans, an overreliance on digital technology can harm society’s most vulnerable—intentionally or unintentionally without hearing their voices.
+Smart cities have been accused of “data despotism.”
+If city governments can access so much data about their citizens, then why bother speaking with them directly?
+Because of potential algorithmic discrimination, flaws in data analysis and interpretation, or inefficiencies between technology and humans, an overreliance on digital technology can harm society’s most vulnerable.

-Much literature, too, is available on the “digital welfare state”.
-Philip Alston, the UN rapporteur on extreme poverty, reports that new digital technologies are changing relationships between governments and those most in need of social protection: “Crucial decisions to go digital have been taken by government ministers without consultation, or even by departmental officials without any significant policy discussions taking place.”
+Much literature, too, is available on the “digital welfare state.”
+Former United Nations Special Rapporteur on extreme poverty and human rights Philip Alston observed that new digital technologies are changing the relationship between governments and those most in need of social protection: “Crucial decisions to go digital have been taken by government ministers without consultation, or even by departmental officials without any significant policy discussions taking place.”

 When basic human services are automated and human operators are taken out of the transaction, glitches in the software and tiny flaws in eligibility systems can be dangerous and even fatal.
-In India, where many welfare and social services have been automated, a 50-year old man died of malnutrition because of the failure of his biometric thumbprint identifier.
-“Decisions about you are made by a centralised server, and you don’t even know what has gone wrong…People don’t know why [welfare support] has stopped and they don’t know who to go to to fix the problem,” explains Reetika Khera, an associate professor of economics at the Indian Institute of Management Ahmedabad.
+In India, where many welfare and social services have been automated, a 50-year-old man died of malnutrition due to a glitch in his biometric thumbprint identifier that prevented him from accessing a ration shop.
+“Decisions about you are made by a centralised server, and you don’t even know what has gone wrong…People don’t know why [welfare support] has stopped and they don’t know who to go to to fix the problem,” explained Reetika Khera, an associate professor of economics at the Indian Institute of Management Ahmedabad.

-Smart city projects, like other urban projects, can displace residents by building over neighborhoods and pushing people out of their homes.
-In India the movement towards smart cities has meant that many have been evicted from slums and informal settlements without offering them adequate compensation or alternate housing.
-An estimated 60%–80% of the world’s forcibly displaced population lives in urban areas, not in camps as many would think.
-And among people living in developing cities, one billion people live in “slum” areas—defined by the UN as areas without access to improved water, sanitation, security, durable housing, and sufficient living area.
-This number is expected to double to 2 billion by 2030.
-In other words, urban areas are home to large populations of society’s most vulnerable.
-Smart cities may seem like an ideal solution for expanding populations, but they also risk building over these vulnerable groups.
-The smart city emphasis on urban centers also neglects the needs of populations living in rural areas.
+Like other urban projects, smart-city development can displace residents as existing neighborhoods are razed for new construction.
+An estimated 60% to 80% of the world’s forcibly displaced population lives in urban areas (not in camps as many would think), and one billion people (a number expected to double by 2030) in developing cities live in “slum” areas—defined by the UN as areas without access to improved water, sanitation, security, durable housing, and sufficient living area.
+In other words, urban areas are home to large populations of society’s most vulnerable, including internally displaced persons and migrants who do not benefit from the same legal protections as citizens.
+Smart cities may seem like an ideal solution to urban challenges, but they risk further disadvantaging these vulnerable groups; not to mention that smart cities neglect the needs of rural populations entirely.

 Connecting devices through a smart grid or through the Internet of Things brings serious security vulnerabilities for individuals and infrastructure.
-Connected networks have more points of vulnerability and are susceptible to hacking, and anything connected to the Internet can be susceptible to cyberattacks.
-As smart systems share more data, often private data about users (think about health records, for example), this raises risks that unauthorized actors can breach individual privacy.
-Public, open Wi-Fi is much less secure than private networks, so this convenience also comes with a cost.
-IoT has been widely criticized for its lack of security, in part because of its novelty and lack of regulation.
+Connected networks have more points of vulnerability and are susceptible to hacking and cyberattacks.
+As smart systems collect more personal data about users (like health records), there is an increased risk that unauthorized actors will gain access to this information.
+The convenience of public, open Wi-Fi also comes at a cost, as it is much less secure than private networks.
+The IoT has been widely criticized for its lack of security, in part because of its novelty and lack of regulation.
 Connected devices are generally manufactured to be inexpensive and accessible, without cybersecurity as the primary concern.

-The more closely infrastructure is linked, the faster and more sweeping an attack can be.
-Digitally-linked infrastructure like smart grids increases cybersecurity risks due to the increased number of operators and third parties connected to the grid, and this multiplies supply-chain risk-management considerations.
-According to Anjos Nijk, Director of the European Network for Cyber Security: “With the current speed of digitisation of the grid systems.. and the speed of connecting new systems and technologies to the grids, such as smart metering, electrical vehicle charging and IoT, grid systems become vulnerable and the ‘attack surface’ expands rapidly.”
-Damaging one part of a large interconnected system can lead to a cascade effect, infecting other systems as well.
-This can lead to a large-scale blackout, or the disabling of critical infrastructure like health or transportation systems.
+The more closely linked infrastructure is, the faster and more far-reaching an attack can be.
+Digitally linked infrastructure like smart grids increases cybersecurity risks due to the increased number of operators and third parties connected to the grid, and this multiplies supply-chain risk-management considerations.
+According to Anjos Nijk, director of the European Network for Cyber Security: “With the current speed of digitisation of the grid systems.. and the speed of connecting new systems and technologies to the grids, such as smart metering, electrical vehicle charging and IoT, grid systems become vulnerable and the ‘attack surface’ expands rapidly.”
+Damaging one part of a large, interconnected system can lead to a cascade effect on other systems, potentially resulting in large-scale blackouts or the disabling of critical health and transportation infrastructure.
 Energy grids can be brought down by hackers, as experienced in the December 2015 Ukraine power grid cyberattack.
-Smart city grids offer cyber threat actors an unprecedented attack surface.

-If you are trying to understand the implications of smart cities in your work environment, or are considering using aspects of Smart Cities as part of your DRG programming, ask yourself these questions:
+If you are trying to understand the implications of smart cities in your work environment, or are considering how to use aspects of smart cities as part of your DRG programming, ask yourself these questions:

 Does the service in question need to be digital or connected to the internet?
-Will digitization improve this service for citizens, and does this improvement outweigh the risks?
+Will digitization improve this service for citizens, and does the anticipated improvement outweigh the risks?

-Are programs in place to ensure that citizens’ basic needs are being met (access to food, safety, housing, livelihood, education) and to allow for humans to reach their full potential, outside of any smart-city technology?
+Are programs in place to ensure that citizens’ basic needs are being met (access to food, safety, housing, livelihood, education)?

-What external actors have control or access to critical aspects of the tool or infrastructure this project will rely on, and what cybersecurity measures are in place?
+What external actors have control of or access to critical aspects of the technology and infrastructure this project will rely on, and what cybersecurity measures are in place?

 Who has access to collected data and how are the data being interpreted, used, and stored?
 What external actors have access?
 Are data available for safe, legal re-use by the public?
 How are open data being re-used or shared publicly?